raiskumar/udacity-ml-problems/capstone-advanced-ml/capstone_report_final.md

 - _Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?_

 ### Metrics
+For Naive Baiyes approach, I have used Compute Receiver operating characteristic (ROC) method.
+This method is suitable for the binary classification problem which is the case here.
+The ROC curve is a graphical plot that illustrates the performance of any binary classifier system as its discrimination threshold is varied.
+To understand ROC curve, https://www.quora.com/Whats-ROC-curve.

+And for LSTM technique, I have used

+---
 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section:
 - _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
 - _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_